thunww/thunww/README.md

 ## 🚀 About Me

-4th-year **Information Security student** at PTIT with a passion for **cloud infrastructure** and **DevOps automation**.
+4th-year **Information Security student** at PTIT with a passion for **DevOps automation** and **cloud infrastructure**.
 I build secure, scalable systems on AWS while keeping security at the core of every decision.

 🏆 **Top 3 Friendly - Top 8 Global** at Securinets Friendly CTF 2025